maindk/Unity_Shader_Examples/README.md

-This is just a repo for where i put my shaders im wokring on or find interesting
+This is just a repo for where i put my shaders im working on or find interesting